selkies-project/selkies-gstreamer/docs/component.md

 There are currently three mandatory components in Selkies-GStreamer.

 All mandatory components are available for download in the [Releases](https://github.com/selkies-project/selkies-gstreamer/releases) for the latest stable version, or [GitHub Actions Workflow Runs](https://github.com/selkies-project/selkies-gstreamer/actions) `Build & publish all images` Build Artifacts (under `Artifacts Produced during runtime`) for each commit from the `main` branch.
+Build Artifacts can also be downloaded using the [GitHub CLI](https://cli.github.com/) command [`gh run download`](https://cli.github.com/manual/gh_run_download).

 #### [Python Application](/src/selkies_gstreamer):